 What are Dr. Paltzer's referral procedures?

 Dr. Paltzer typically spends one to two sessions interviewing the examinee, a family member, and administering a set of standardized tests.
 Depending on the complexity of the presenting problems, each session may last two to four hours.
-She reviews relevant records, as well as serves in trials and depositions as a neuropsychology expert witness.
+She reviews relevant records, conducts independent medical evaluations (IME's), as well as serves in trials and depositions as a neuropsychologist expert witness.

-Pediatric Neuropsychologist (schools in Davis, Elk Grove, Folsom, Sacramento, San Francisco); Mandarin Chinese/ Mandarin speaking neuropsychologist; Asian American cultural neuropsychology
+Pediatric Neuropsychologist (schools in Davis, Elk Grove, Folsom, Sacramento, San Francisco); Chinese/Mandarin speaking neuropsychologist.